mkotsovoulou/ods6001a/assignments/assignment6/README.md

 Load the data in two sets of tuples called course1 and course2

 When the data are loaded to the following:
-1. Count how many students exist
+1. Count how many unique students exist
 2. Count how many students take both courses
 3. Count how many students appear in course 1 but not in course 2.